falcosecurity/driverkit/docs/builder_images.md

 ## Customize docker repo

-Moreover, users can also ship their own builder images in their own docker repositories, by using `--dockerrepo` CLI option.
+Moreover, users can also ship their own builder images in their own docker repositories, by using `--builderrepo` CLI option.
 Docker repos are a priority first list of repositories that can provide up to 100 builder images.
 Note that default falcosecurity repo will always be enforced as lowest priority repo.